Digital banking for business

 Planning for retirement is no easy task.
 There are many things to consider, like how you'll spend your time and how you'll fund those activities while sustaining daily necessities like home expenses and groceries.
 How much you need in your retirement fund will depend on several factors, such as what kind of lifestyle you want to lead, medical expenses you may need to cover and who else, apart from yourself, you may need or want to support in retirement.

-In this article, we'll discuss methods you can use to estimate how much you'll need in retirement and some influencing factors you should consider in your estimations.
+Here are some methods you can use to estimate how much you'll need in retirement, as well as some influencing factors you should consider in your estimations.

 There are two primary methods to estimate your retirement income needs.
 A smart plan utilizes both to give you the best possible picture of how much you'll need in retirement.